Arthur Swain, Jr. a.k.a. Charles William “Will” Swain

-Swain housed both John Mais’ Mais special and Louis LeCocq’s Mercer racing cars in his garage in downtown Wichita while they were in town to compete in the I.M.C.A. sanctioned races run at the West Side Racetrack on July 4, 1916.
+Swain housed both Johnny Mais’ Mais special and Louis LeCocq’s Mercer racing cars in his garage in downtown Wichita while they were in town to compete in the I.M.C.A. sanctioned races run at the West Side Racetrack on July 4, 1916.

 Swain drove a Mercer touring car